curiousest/curiousest.github.io/_posts/2024-08-30-recreation-of-adam.md

 “You would eat the bones and throw away the meat?”
 I asked, voice rising.
 “He is the first to open your eyes, he is the first one you see, and you would forget his image?”

 “Yes, exactly, what just happened to you there that made you say that - I don't want that to spread.
 I don't want to live in the imaginary world you have in your head, I don't want to be a part of it.
 We can stop it now if we just... let's just get rid of it, forget it ever happened.
-If somebody from Geneva knocks down our front door today, that would be a different story; but as of today, we're still in the clear.
+If somebody from the Human Rights Commission knocks down our front door today, that would be a different story; but as of today, we're still in the clear.
 If we get rid of the thing in there today, if we deal with it properly, then we can publish our findings on learning rates, universal constants, everything.
 Then everything will be fine again."

 "Roderick, what has you so worked up?
 I've never seen you like this."